railsbridge/docs/step_file_reference.md

   * current limitations:
     * only works with `.step` files
     * inserted file must be in same directory as inserting file
+    * prepends an underscore to the file name

 ## messages